SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/gateway-register.md

 layout: redirect
 ---

 YAML file and spring profiles are used for the configuration of the gateway.
-A default configuration file is embedded in the gateway JAR file, so you only need to set the properties which are different from the default.
+A default configuration file is embedded in the gateway JAR file, so you only must set the properties which are different from the default.

+{{< c8y-admon-important >}}
-> **Important**: When editing the YAML file, make sure to provide valid indentations.
+When editing the YAML file, make sure to provide valid indentations.
+{{< /c8y-admon-important >}}

 To run the gateway locally, the default settings should be overridden in a customized profile.
 To use the customized profile, create a YAML file which must follow the naming convention: